 Super resolution microscopy

-We are developing a Stimulated Emission Depletion (STED) microscope for video-rate imaging of live cells at resolutions of ~ 40-50 nm.
-In collaboration with Professor Diego Restrepo, we are using STED to study calcium microdomains in cilia in olfactory sensory neurons, important for signal transduction in olfaction.
-Additional studies that can be performed using STED include studies dendritic spines, involved in learning, myelin, important for problem solving, motor coordination and sensory input, synapses, key for transmission of the neural signal and primary cilia, important in neuronal differentiation.
+Our lab is developing Stimulated Emission Depletion (STED) microscopy for high-speed imaging of live neurons at resolutions of ~ 40-50 nm.
+In collaboration with Professor Diego Restrepo, we have used STED microscopy to image extremely small (< 100 nanometers) calcium microdomains in olfactory sensory neurons, important for signal transduction in olfaction.
+Additional neuroscience studies that can be performed using super resolution STED microscopy include studies of dendritic spines, involved in learning, myelin, important for problem solving, motor coordination and sensory input, synapses, key for transmission of the neural signal and primary cilia, important in neuronal differentiation.